HaiderrX/CISC4900-Healthcare-Dataset-Data-Analysis/README.md

 - Contains written report of analysis made so far in .pdf file using LaTeX
 - Contains SQL queries in a PDF format using LaTeX

-## Installation and Usage Instructions
+## Installation and Usage Instructions (WORK IN PROGRESS, IGNORE THIS PART)

 ### 1. Jupyter Notebook (.ipynb)
 - **Requirements:** Python 3.x, Jupyter, and required libraries.